MileHacker Logo

 • Specialized services for visual or hearing impairments are not widely available.

-• Most attractions involve natural terrain or boat access, which are challenging.
+• Most attractions involve natural terrain or boat access, that happen to be challenging.

 • Confirm accessible rooms directly with resorts before booking.